dipesh162/Grid-CRUD-msw/README.md

 ### Running the Project

-1. Start the mock service worker:
+1. Start the development server:
     ```sh
-    npm run start:msw
-    # or
-    yarn start:msw
-    ```

-2. Start the development server:
-    ```sh
     npm run dev
     # or
     yarn dev
     ```

-3. Open your browser and navigate to `http://localhost:3000` to view the application.
+2. Open your browser and navigate to `http://localhost:5173` to view the application.

 ### Project Structure